artithw/openvpn-install/README.md

 ###I want to run my own VPN but don't have a server for that
 You can get a VPS for just $5/month at [DigitalOcean](https://m.do.co/c/9a33fb00e021).

+###New modify From forked repository

+- Use cipher AES-256-CBC
+- Support TLS 1.2 (OpenVPN 2.3+)
+- Support SHA512
+- Use Protocal TCP
+- Use Port 1194
+- Default Google Public DNS [2]

 ###Donations

 You can donate via [PayPal](https://www.paypal.me/fordantitrust/5) or [Bitcoin](https://www.coinbase.com/fordantitrust).
 Thanks!